FSO-Salary

 Instead, when you go up a grade, your step level is found by finding the step that matches your current base salary the closest and then going up two steps or 6%, whichever is greater (3 FAH-1 H-2325 Effect of Promotion on Basic Salary).

-For Sarah, within the next grade, the step that closely matches her current base Grade/Step is FP-4/Step-5 (base salary at FP-5/Step-12 is $70,128, base salary at FP-4/Step-5 is $74,656.
+For Sarah, in the next grade, the step that closely matches her current base Grade/Step is FP-4/Step-5 (base salary at FP-5/Step-12 is $70,128; base salary at FP-4/Step-5 is $74,656).

 The following table helps illustrate this movement: